Find out how we help public sector organisations thrive

-Zellis group is a market leader for pay, reward, analytics, and people experiences.
-The group is split into three distinct sub-groups Zellis; payroll and HR solutions for medium to large-sized enterprises, Moorepay; payroll and HR solutions for small to medium enterprises, and Benefex: benefits management for all enterprises from small to multi-national corporations.
+Zellis group is a market leader for HR, pay, workforce management (WFM), reward, analytics, and people experiences.
+The group is split into three distinct operating groups Zellis; AI enabled HR, WFM and Payroll solutions for medium to large-sized enterprises (both public and commercial sectors), Moorepay; HR and payroll solutions for small to medium enterprises, Benifex: benefits management for all enterprises from small to multi-national corporations.

 A core value of Zellis Group is to be accountable for what we do and the impact we have and so tax compliance is built into our core corporate behaviours.
 We are a responsible taxpayer and view the contribution of taxes to be an important part of our role in helping to build and support the economies in which we operate.